 If you’ve started an organization with a purpose to help the general public, it qualifies as a non-profit corporation.
 Common examples of non-profit organizations include schools, political organizations, labor organizations, chamber of commerce, charities, social welfare organizations, and homeowner associations.
 Your organization would also qualify as a non-profit entity if it was created to promote education, literature, science, gender equality, or human rights.

 The accounting processes for such entities largely differ from conventional corporations.
 However, even a non-profit organization needs to cater to overhead expenses and employee salaries.
-The good news is that QuickBooks is a great option!
+The good news is that QuickBooks for Non-Profits is a great option!

 Let’s study the subject matter in detail: